weaponsforge/jsalgos/README.md

 Get the smallest combination from the input number while moving only (1) digit.

 6. **top-three-words.js** - [[link]](https://www.codewars.com/kata/51e056fe544cf36c410000fb)
-Retrives the top (3) most used words from a sentence.
+Retrieves the top (3) most used words from a sentence.

+### /scripts/utils

+Contains various reusable utility scripts.

+1. **factors.js**
+Returns an array of a number's factors not including itself.

+2. **binary.js**
+`toNumber`: Converts a string of binary sequence into its number format.
+`toBinary`: Converts a Number into Binary format

+3. **findRepeating.js** (WIP)
+Finds the repeating sequence of a number in `String` format.

 ## Installation